thrzl/stegosaurus/README.md

 a steganography based discord bot, made with 💚 using 🐍

 ## 🔧 run it yourself
-to run stegosaurus yourself, you need to have python 3.8+ installed. after downloading and extracting the files, navigate to the folder and use:
+to run stegosaurus yourself, you need to have 🐍 3.8+ installed. after downloading and extracting the files, navigate to the folder and use:
 ```sh
 pip install -r requirements.txt # linux